 - Improving groundwater management and recharging groundwater to improve water quality and late summer river flows for the benefit of salmon.

 - Protecting over 140,000 acres of existing public lands in the Teanaway and Manastash-Taneum regions with National Conservation and Recreation Area designation.
 These U.S. Forest Service lands are critical headwaters for the Yakima River and provide world-class recreation opportunities.
 The lands should be managed consistent with their ecological needs and to allow for balanced, well-managed and high-quality recreation experiences including hiking, horseback riding, mountain biking, off-road vehicle use, skiing, snowshoeing and snowmobiling.
-More specifically, creating a National Recreation Area that:
+More specifically, creating a National Conservation and Recreation Area that: